faical-yannick-congo/Pledgeo/README.md

 They can be deployed to an [Ethereum](https://ethereum.org) blockchain, be it the public [mainnet](https://etherscan.io), a public testnet like [Rinkeby](https://rinkeby.etherscan.io), a private production blockchain, or on a local development blockchain like [Ganache](https://truffleframework.com/ganache) and [Truffle Develop](https://truffleframework.com/docs/truffle/getting-started/using-truffle-develop-and-the-console).

-A simple React.js app that connects to the Ethereum back-end using [Web3.js](https://web3js.readthedocs.io) allows to interact with the platform directly in the browser.
+A simple React.js app that connects to the Ethereum back-end using [Web3.js](https://web3js.readthedocs.io) allows to interact with the platform directly in the browser (only basic functionalities of the contracts are implemented at the moment).

 The Ethereum contracts rely on three OpenZeppelin libraries:
 - Ownable contract